DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Abstract

 \section{Abstract}

-Analyzing unstructured data, such as complex documents, has been a persistent challenge in data processing.
-Large Language Models (LLMs) have shown promise in this regard, leading to recent proposals for declarative frameworks for LLM-powered unstructured data processing.
-However, these frameworks focus on reducing cost when executing user-specified operations using LLMs, rather than improving accuracy, executing most operations as-is.
+Analyzing unstructured data has been a persistent challenge in data processing.
+Large Language Models (LLMs) have shown promise in this regard, leading to recent proposals for declarative frameworks for LLM-powered processing of unstructured data.
+However, these frameworks focus on reducing cost when executing user-specified operations using LLMs, rather than improving accuracy, executing most operations as-is (in a single LLM call).
 This is problematic for complex tasks and data, where LLM outputs for user-defined operations are often inaccurate, even with optimized prompts.
 For example, an LLM may struggle to identify {\em all} instances of specific clauses, like force majeure or indemnification, in lengthy legal documents, requiring decomposition of the data, the task, or both.

-We present \docetl, a system that optimizes complex document processing pipelines, while accounting for LLM shortcomings. \docetl offers a declarative interface for users to define such pipelines and uses an agent-based framework to automatically optimize them, leveraging novel agent-based rewrites (that we call {\em rewrite directives}) and an optimization and evaluation framework that we introduce.
-We introduce {\em (i)} logical rewriting of pipelines, tailored for LLM-based tasks, {\em (ii)} an agent-guided plan evaluation mechanism that synthesizes and orchestrates task-specific validation prompts, and {\em (iii)} an optimization algorithm that efficiently finds promising plans, considering the time constraints of LLM-based plan generation and evaluation.
-Our evaluation on three different unstructured document analysis tasks demonstrates that \docetl finds plans with outputs that are $1.34$ to $4.6\times$ higher quality (e.g., more accurate, comprehensive) than well-engineered baselines, addressing a critical gap in existing declarative frameworks for unstructured data analysis.
-DocETL is open-source at \ttt{docetl.org}, and as of October 2024, has amassed over 800 GitHub Stars, with users spanning a variety of domains.
+We present \docetl, a system that optimizes complex document processing pipelines, while accounting for LLM shortcomings. \docetl offers a declarative interface for users to define such pipelines and uses an agent-based approach to automatically optimize them, leveraging novel agent-based rewrites (that we call {\em rewrite directives}), as well as an optimization and evaluation framework.
+We introduce {\em (i)} logical rewriting of pipelines, tailored for LLM-based tasks, {\em (ii)} an agent-guided plan evaluation mechanism that synthesizes and orchestrates task-specific validation prompts, and {\em (iii)} an optimization algorithm that efficiently finds promising plans, considering the latencies of agent-based plan generation and evaluation.
+Our evaluation on four different unstructured document analysis tasks demonstrates that \docetl finds plans with outputs that are $21$ to $80\%$ more accurate than well-engineered baselines. \docetl is open-source at \ttt{docetl.org}, and as of March 2025, has amassed over 1.7k GitHub Stars, with users spanning a variety of domains.